Men’s Club World Ranking

 Bayern Munich reclaimed the Bundesliga title in the 2024–25 season, finishing with 82 points from 34 games (25 wins, 7 draws, 2 losses), scoring 99 goals and conceding 32 for an impressive +67 goal difference.

 Under new coach Vincent Kompany, the team stabilised after the rocky previous season and secured their 33rd Bundesliga title during the Bundesliga era (34th German championship overall).
+Harry Kane has been a goal machine for his club, claiming the top position as the Bundesliga’s top goal scorer for the 2025-26 season.

 7. Arsenal